ctxkiwi/typed-js/README.md

 removeElement(myButton, msg);

+//
+func doRequest = function() void {

+    struct ResponseData {
+        success: bool
+    };
+    func responseHandler = function(string jsonData) ResponseData {
+        // JSON.parse has return type "any" (not recommended)
+        // "any" return type must be assigned to a variable with a known type
+        // in this case type: ResponseData
+        ResponseData responsData = JSON.parse(response.data);
+        return responseData;
+    }
+};

 // Store a string into a variable, the word "HMTL" is just for the IDE to know it's HTML
 #string:html myTemplate
 <div>Hello world!</div>